 Let’s finish by saving to JPEG.
 Here is the result.

 This is the end of this little trip in photography.
 I don’t pretend to hold THE truth, but only some experience.
-I do not claim to have explained everything in a clear and exhaustive way!
+I don’t claim to have explained everything in a clear and exhaustive way!
 I left you a little work… Enjoy!